Understanding Office 365 Calendar and its permissions

-After you have configured your Office 365 account in Outlook, you may want to configure your default calendar sharing permissions as well.
+After you have configured your Office 365 account in Outlook, you may want to configure your default calendar-sharing permissions as well.
 Note: If you are the owner of a resource and have subscribed to the resource calendar, you can also perform these actions for the resource.
-Just make sure you have performing these actions as the resource when following these steps.
+Just make sure you have performed these actions as the resource when following these steps.

 1. Start Outlook.

 2. Navigate to your calendar by clicking on the Calendar tab in the lower left-hand corner of your Outlook client.

 3. At the calendar screen, select your default calendar, "Calendar":